-The Smart and Sustainable Cities (SSC) track delves into problems faced by people in an urban environment.
+Projects in this theme delve into the challenges of urbanization and sustainability.
 It focuses on two broad themes: (a) improving livability in the urban environment, and (b) management of limited resources such as water, energy, and land in an efficient and sustainable manner.
-This track explores how engineering innovations and solutions can be shaped to address these complex and grand challenges in a holistic manner so as to improve the way we live, work, travel and play while protecting natural environments.
-Projects in this track may fall within one of these three domains: (1) innovations in the context of a home; (2) innovations at the neighbourhood and community level; and (3) innovations that may benefit the built industry and society as a whole.
-This track is generally suitable for students from Civil & Environmental Engineering, Industrial & Systems Engineering, Electrical & Computer Engineering, and Mechanical Engineering.
+This theme explores how engineering innovations and solutions can be shaped to address these complex and grand challenges in a holistic manner so as to improve the way we live, work, travel and play while protecting natural environments.

 This theme rides on the Energy Innovation Challenge organized annually by the Institution of Engineers and Science Centre Singapore, and other similar competitions.
 Students are expected to design and invent a product to demonstrate the use of alternative sources of energy.